130 Results

 -

-Little Flyers Child CareLittle Flyers Child Care is conveniently located on the West Side of Little Falls, adjacent to Lincoln Elementary School and the Early Childhood Center.
-We are excited to announce that the center will be opening in March 2025.
-Please note: after completing the enrollment contract for Little Flyers Child Care, our Child Care Coordinator will reach out to you with additional details.Child Care Program
+Little Flyers Child CareLittle Flyers Child Care is officially open as of March 2025!
+We are licensed to serve up to 100 children, ages 6 weeks to 5 years.
+Conveniently located on the west side of Little Falls, next to Lincoln Elementary School and the Early Childhood Center, Little Flyers offers a safe, caring, and enriching environment for young learners. **Please note after you complete the enrollment contract, your contract is PENDING for Little Flyers Child Care, our Child Care Coordinator will connect with you to provide next steps and additional details.Child Care Program